FE Nautilus Scripts

 Some scripts do not actually process the selected/high-lighted file(s).
 Example: the TERMtools scripts.
 To use those scripts, just navigate, in Nautilus, to a directory-of-interest and select any file in the directory --- to get to the desired TERMtool script-name in the Nautilus TERMtools menu, to click on the script name.
 The terminal opens up positioned at the directory in which the selected file exists.

 The TERMtools 'terminal' scripts are helpful in testing scripts and executing commands at a command prompt --- in a directory of image files, or audio files, or scripts, or whatever.

 To cut this story short --- code samples of scripts in the groups of Nautilus scripts are accessible via the Table of Contents, below.
 (I do not guarantee that these code images are exactly in sync with the scripts in the latest self-extracting install script on the FE Nautilus Scripts download page.)

 The table of contents below provides links to separate web pages that show the scripts' source code.
-The links are in alphabetical order, according to group names listed above (which are also subdirectory names in ~/.gnome2/nautilus-scripts/).
+The links are in alphabetical order, according to tool-group names listed above (which are also subdirectory names in ~/.gnome2/nautilus-scripts/).

 A Little Venting :

 It is really annoying (to me) to read comments in forums (from SUPPOSEDLY 'expert' linux users) that GIMP is the answer to any Linux user's image processing needs, whenever anyone reports a problem with image processing on Linux.
 GIMP does NOT handle batch processing of images efficiently.